rust-lang/rfcs/text/0000-thread-affinity.md

 # Motivation
 [motivation]: #motivation

 My motivation derives from a personal use-case of creating a fiber-based server/client application framework for Rust in my spare time.
-I need the ability to set thread affinity of Rust threads in an OS-indepedent manager to CPU cores to minimize cache misses and thread context switching.
+I need the ability to set thread affinity of Rust threads in an OS-indepedent manner to CPU cores to minimize cache misses and thread context switching.

 The proposed feature provides a performance optimization for servers.
 It would also be useful for MIO and similar frameworks where the main event-loop is locked to one core and passes connections to workers that are also locked to the remaining cores so it takes advantage of cache-locality.